j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 module remove samtools-1.2

 4.)
-Place 3-4 sorted BAMs with indexes (K27AC or TF ChIP-Seq) into each batch directory.
+Place 5 sorted BAMs with indexes (K27AC or TF ChIP-Seq) into each batch directory.

+TO-DO UPDATE
 5.)
 Call peaks with MACS.
 Bash script (peak_call.sh)- Could likely be parallelized if a bit of thought went into it, just annoying when some files have input controls and others don't:
 #!/bin/sh